Zaqatala (city): History

 In the 20th century the town and its fortress became more famous when the fortress was used as one of the prisons for the mutinous crew of the battleship Potëmkin, whose actions in the failed 1905 Revolution were a precursor to the eventual 1917 revolution.
+At the end of the 1980s, however, the fortress was in a neglected and extremely dilapidated state and its area was used for cattle pasture in the summer.
 The statue of one of the mutineers erected in the Soviet era still decorates Heydar Aliyev park not far from the fortress.
 Currently, the fortress still houses a military garrison as well as several Soviet-style apartment buildings.
 Near the northern part of the ramparts and off of the main square is a beautiful, but abandoned, church.
 The town now sports a sizable new mosque.

 Overview

 It is served by the A315 road coming from Mingachevir and leading to the Georgian border at Lagodekhi as well as by a small airfield.
 North of the town there is an important wildlife and nature preserve.
 The Caucasus Mountains provide it with natural protection from the north winds.
 The wooded mountainsides, with frequent waterfalls, offer great hiking opportunities.
 Due to its climate, the town became a mountain health resort.

 There are several hotels in both Zaqatala and surrounding villages including Ashaghi Tala and Jar, both about 3 km from Zaqatala.